 Dr. Fuhrman recommends getting your fats from intact sources like raw seeds, raw nuts and avocados.
 Why?
 Because it takes your body a lot more “work” to digest that intact fiber and the whole-food nutrients have not been stripped away.

-So, what the heck are we going to cook this fried rice with?
+So, what in the heck are we going to cook this fried rice with?

 Low-sodium veggie broth.